 For some organisations there comes a point when the innovation hasn't worked, or the time to be able to innovate has passed.
 It may be that internal alerts on sub-optimal ways of working have been ignored, and operational performance is faltering.
 These signs of distress can be mitigated, and more time to prosper gained, if the company enters a period of transformation; put simply, every aspect of its operating model is examined and the non-value creating elements are removed.
 If the Exec is courageous then this transformation can result in a true step-change in capability, but it does take visionary leadership and a tight group of people at the top to make it work.

 If the transformation opportunity is not taken, or is not sufficiently ambitious, or does not deliver the outcomes needed, then the company is likely to become distressed.
 At this point specific actions become necessary to avoid the inevitability of creditor rescue, or administrator closure or sale.

-Turning a business around is the process needed to bring about those changes necessary to solve a business operational, strategic and financial problems that will restore the struggling business to its former trading viability.
+Turning a business around is the process needed to bring about those changes necessary to solve any of the business operational, strategic or financial problems that will restore the struggling business to its former trading viability.
 It's about transforming a loss-making company into a one which becomes profit-making again, by rectifying previous wrong-steps.

 A turnaround is a company-led attempt to improve cashflow and to return to profitability.
 A business rescue is a creditor led debt-reduction and financial restructuring imperative.
 Both are preferable to insolvency or liquidation.